Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Ethical considerations

 Public K12 educators have deep insight into their specific students and their idiosyncratic teaching tendencies.
 But critically, the average K12 teacher is not an education expert at the level needed and assumed by researchers and developers for many edtech questions, resources, and products.
 This is in no way saying that researchers and developers should not consult educators.
-On the contrary, K12 know things about the day-to-day dynamics within their classroom that researchers, developers, and designers can learn from \citep{kizilcec_advance_2024}.
+On the contrary, K12 educators know things about the day-to-day dynamics within their classroom that researchers, developers, and designers can learn from \citep{kizilcec_advance_2024}.
 This hyperlocalized expertise about the children in their custody may explain why most parents feel like their schools are headed in the right direction while most think that overall schooling is not headed in the right direction \citep{brenan_k-12_2021,horowitz_parents_2022,saad_americans_2022}.
-However, hyperlocalized educator expertise does not mean that: \begin{enumerate} \item the educator is effective and that their teaching practices result in significant learning gains for students; \item the educator’s best practices and insights generalize to other (a) students, (b) classrooms, (c) teachers, (d) content areas, (e) grades/ages, (f) schools, or (g) contexts; \item the task or idea the educator is being asked to do, evaluate, or provide feedback on is a task about which they are expert and about which they can accurately identify the conditions needed for its generalization; nor \item the educator is aware of the extent to which they have the expertise described here. \end{enumerate} These criteria of expected expertise can easily be extended by replacing “educator” in the above with “researcher” or “technologist”.
+However, hyperlocalized educator expertise does not mean that: \begin{enumerate}[nosep] \item the educator is effective and that their teaching practices result in significant learning gains for students; \item the educator’s best practices and insights generalize to other (a) students, (b) classrooms, (c) teachers, (d) content areas, (e) grades/ages, (f) schools, or (g) contexts; \item the task or idea the educator is being asked to do, evaluate, or provide feedback on is a task about which they are expert and about which they can accurately identify the conditions needed for its generalization; nor \item the educator is aware of the extent to which they have the expertise described here. \end{enumerate} These criteria of expected expertise can easily be extended by replacing “educator” in the above with “researcher” or “technologist”.
 Finding qualified subject matter experts is critical to high-quality solutions \citep{zhou_how_2023}.
-As important as working with and understanding the needs of K12 educators is for finding solutions, edtech research and products are not built for a handful of specific teachers with hyperlocalized expertise.
-In their study on evaluating the quality of instruction, for raters being exposed to unfamiliar teachers, Ho and Kane found that school administrators were more discerning of differences in teaching quality and produced ratings that were 12\% and 25\% more reliable compared to other teachers with similar and different teaching certifications, respectively to the instruction observed \citep{ho_reliability_2013}.
+As important as working with and understanding the needs of K12 educators is for finding solutions, edtech research and products are typically not built for a handful of specific teachers with hyperlocalized expertise, but for education contexts generally. \citeauthor{ho_reliability_2013} found that school administrators---with more general expertise---were more discerning of differences in teaching quality and produced ratings that were 12\%--25\% more reliable compared to other teachers with similar/different teaching certifications, respectively \citep{ho_reliability_2013}.
 In education literature this is at least in part because school administrators have more generalizing power from regular exposure to different classrooms.
 However, even school administrators benefit from localized expertise: Ho and Kane found that administrators from the same school as the instruction being evaluated were 18\% more reliable than non-local administrators.